NJarZe/gdp-gitbook/power-bi-guidelines.md

 All Power BI artifacts **must** be stored in project-specific workspaces.
 Each data-platform project will have:

-* 1 Development workspace: This workspace will be used for development and user testing
+* 1 Development workspace: This workspace will be used for development and user acceptance testing
 * 1 Production workspace: This workspace is where stable reports are deployed.
 End users will access these reports via a Power BI app.

 ## Workspaces